LiquidGalaxyLAB/lg-retro-gaming/README.md

 ## 📱 App setup

-Now that the server is running, make sure the android device and the liquid galaxy are connected to the **same wi-fi** network berfore running the app.
+Now that the server is running, make sure the android device and the liquid galaxy are connected to the **same wi-fi** network before running the app.
 Once that's done, the setup is very simple.

 - First, open the app and go to the settings page (cog icon on the top right of the screen)
 <p align="center">